code-423n4/2023-08-dopex-findings/data/chaduke-Analysis.md

     Centralization risks
         1) The integration is based on roles, it is better to integrate one time during deployment.
 Most contracts have their own  DEFAULT_ADMIN_ROLE.

-        2) some ``DEFAULT_ADMIN_ROLE`` has too much power.
-For example, RdpxDecayingBonds.emergencyWithdraw() will allow the admin to call an arbitrary contract's code via token.safeTransfer().
+        2)  RdpxDecayingBonds.emergencyWithdraw() will allow the admin to call an arbitrary contract's code via token.safeTransfer().
 Therefore, it is possible for a compromised/malicious admin to call a malicious external contract.
 One mitigation is only allow the emergencyWithdraw whitelisted tokens.

+        3) The DEFAULT_ADMIN_ROLE can call RdpxV2Core.approveContractToSpend(), which will call

     Mechanism review